 If you ‘d like to get audited sign up here.
 Audits will begin in phase 3.
 Registrations are now closed!

 To participate in the audit, you will complete a list of tasks where each completed task will award you points.
 Completing the entire list will add up to a certain number of points.
 Your multiplier boost will be the number of points you earn, scaled to a number between 0 and 100.
-For example, 30 points earned by completing tasks will be treated as a 30% boost.
+For example, 30 scaled points earned by completing tasks will be treated as a 30% boost.
 This boost amount will be applied to your entity’s total cGLD balance at the end of TGCSO.

 Entities who obtain equal to or above 80 points qualify for the “Master Validator” seal.
 This means that they have demonstrated professional levels of operation.

 Master Validator Challenge audit checklist: